serhiykobyakov/nanosecond-pulse-counter-using-Teensy/README.md

 Teensy 4.0 have 3.3V design and 5V pulses are too high for it to be tolerated, so level shifter is necessary.
 I've been advised to use [74LVC2G17](https://www.ti.com/product/SN74LVC2G17) for that purpose.

 To let the device emit sound 5V buzzer is used, powered by 5V from USB line and drived by low switching voltage [IRLB3034 n-channel MOSFET](https://www.infineon.com/cms/en/product/power/mosfet/n-channel/irlb3034/)

+It is possible to use buzzer for signalling how high the signal is by using length of the tone.
+For this purpose we need to set two thresholds - the lower and the higher ones.
+The device checks the signal level every 2,6 second, which is our period of he signal.
+If the signal is less than the lower threshold the device remains silent.
+If the signal is between the thresholds - the length of the tone is proportional to the distance between the lower threshold and the signal level.
+If the signal is larger than the higher threshold - the tone length is the longest, almost the length of the period.
+Though practically two-threshold signal does not add a lot to device's usability (just the sound itself is enought to warn of a high signal), it is not a hard task to code.
+Since this is not a commercial project I can add a redundant feature just for fun.

 The final circuit: